brant-ruan/SmartInspector/README.md

 (Maybe you should use `socat` or something like it to forward the Web UI out to the real server).

-Note that the specified version must be satisfied otherwise the process may won’t work.
+Note that the specified version must be satisfied otherwise the process might not work.

 ## 5 Doctor Tests